-There are three primary ways to run Cell Ranger ARC:
+There are four primary ways to run Cell Ranger ARC:

 The majority of the information on this website uses the single server approach.
 Follow the instructions below to analyze a 10x Genomics library: